qmk/qmk_firmware/docs/how_a_matrix_works.md

                   |        |                 |        |
         row1 ---(key2)---(key3)    row1 ---(key2)---(key3)

 We can now see that `row0` has an `x`, so has the value of 1.
-As a whole, the data the firmware receives when `key0` is pressed is
+As a whole, the data the firmware receives when `key0` is pressed is:

     col0: 0b01
     col1: 0b00